Questions

 What’s a session like?

 It’s best to arrive 10 minutes before the session starts, to change and have a chat with everyone.
-We begin with a warm up (some cardio and strength training), and then some falling practice (learning how to roll around and fall from a throw safely).
-In the main session the instructor demonstrates a technique, and we pair up to practice together, then more demonstrations, more practice, and so on.
-Usually there is some pressure testing at the end, to see how well we can apply what we’ve learned.
-We then repair to the pub.
+We begin with a warm-up (some cardio and strength training), and then some falling practice (learning how to roll around and fall from a throw safely).
+In the main session, the instructor demonstrates a technique, and we pair up to practice together, then more demonstrations, more practice, and so on.
+Usually, there is some pressure testing at the end, to see how well we can apply what we’ve learned.
+We then retire to the pub.

 Do I need to train every day?